 Rediscover the ancient food magic of the Midwinter Feast of Lights.
 Known to the Celts as Imbolc or Brigid’s Feast Day, it celebrated the arrival of the sun goddess Brigid (and the first stirrings of spring) with oodles of candles and plenty of magical foods – all of which ensured Brigid’s blessings in the coming year.

-In the following posts we share some of our favourite Imbolc events, activities and recipes (all containing more links on Imbolc customs & foods).
+In the following posts, I share some of my favourite Imbolc events, activities and recipes (all containing more links on Imbolc customs & foods).
 And stay tuned to this page – there will be a recipe (or two) still to come.
 We hope you will be inspired to create a little midwinter magic of your own!

 A MIDWINTER FEAST OF LIGHT: THE SACRED FOODS OF IMBOLC